 The RD44 project represented a pioneering effort in redesigning a major CERN software package for a modern object-oriented (OO) environment based on C++.
 The R & D phase was completed in December 1998 with the delivery of the first production release.
 The collaboration was subsequently renamed Geant4 and re-instated on the basis of a formal Memorandum of Understanding (MoU) signed by many of the same national institutes, laboratories and large HEP experiments who participated in RD44.
 The agreement addresses the program management, maintenance and user support during the production phase and the continued development and refinement of the toolkit.
-It is subject to tacit renewal every two years and sets out a collaboration structure defined by a Collaboration Board (CB), a Technical Steering Board (TSB) and several working groups.
+It is subject to tacit renewal every two years and sets out a collaboration structure defined by a Collaboration Board (CB), a Steering Board (SB) and several working groups.

 The collaboration now profits from the accumulated experience of many contributors to the field of Monte Carlo simulation of physics detectors and physical processes.
 While geographically distributed software development and large-scale object-oriented systems are no longer a novelty, Geant4, in terms of the size and scope of the code and the number of contributors, may well represent the largest and most ambitious project of its kind outside the corporate world.
 A clean overall problem decomposition has led to a clear hierarchical structure of domains.
 Every section of the Geant4 software, which corresponds to a releasable component (library), is individually managed by a working group of experts.
 In addition, there is a working group for each of the activities: testing and quality assurance, software management and documentation management.
 A release coordinator heads each group.
 This consequent distribution of responsibility among a relative large number of people permits a support structure whereby outside users can address questions directly to the appropriate expert.